-Each of our currently serving Named Executive Officers is party to an amended and restated employment agreement with us (as described below), as well as a standard confidential information and/or inventions assignment agreement, under which each of Dr. Usman and Dr. Levy agreed not to disclose our confidential information.
+Each of our currently serving Named Executive Officers (except Mr. Musil who commenced service with the Company on July 1, 2020) is party to an amended and restated employment agreement with us (as described below), as well as a standard confidential information and/or inventions assignment agreement, under which each of Dr. Usman, Mr. Musil and Dr. Levy agreed not to disclose our confidential information.
 In August 2018, we entered into amended and restated employment agreements with Dr. Usman and Dr. Levy.
 The employment agreements were amended and restated in order to, among other things, harmonize the provisions relating to: (i) severance without cause or as a result of constructive termination during the applicable change in control protection periods; and (ii) severance without cause or as a result of constructive termination during the applicable post-change in control severance periods.
 Other than as described herein, the material terms of the employment agreements, as previously disclosed by us, have not been revised.